Best Crib Mattress Based on Science

 No matter what crib mattress you end up with, here are some basic tips to help keep your sleeping baby safe.

-- Put your infant to sleep on their back, and avoid putting any other bedding inside the crib.
-This includes blankets, quilted toppers, pillows, stuffed toys, and bumpers .
+Put your infant to sleep on their back.
+Avoid putting any other bedding inside the crib.
+This includes blankets, quilted toppers, pillows, stuffed toys, and bumper pads.
 The AAP and CPSC both have detailed guidelines on safe sleep.
 The AAP stresses that to reduce the risk of entrapment, suffocation, carbon dioxide rebreathing and strangulation infants should be on a firm mattress with a fitted sheet, and advises against bed sharing or placing an infant on an adult-size bed, couch, or armchair to sleep.

-- Air permeability.
-Look for a crib mattress that is breathe-through.
-There is a significant difference between breathable and breathe-through crib mattresses.
+Air permeability.
+Look for a baby mattress that is breathe-through.
+There is a significant difference between breathable and breathe-through baby mattresses.

 - Use of sheets.
-Look for a crib mattress that does not use sheets.
+Look for a baby mattress that does not use sheets.
 Sheets have been linked to both rebreathing risks and strangulations.